tytydraco/yessleep/out/No_ones_allowed_to_look_at_my_brother_when_he_eats.md

 When his feet hit the ground a pale hand darted from beneath the bed.
 Cody tumbled to the floor, shrieking.

 "HELP!"
 Cody squealed.
-There was a clattering from downstairs and footsteps hurrying up the stairs.
+There was a clattering from the the kitchen and footsteps hurrying up the stairs.

 Hunter ran out of the room wailing.
 I was glued in place by a morbid fixation.
 The hand that was clamped tightly around Cody's ankle.
 Was that Matty's?
 That thing, impossibly tall, clambering out from underneath the bed.
 That couldn't be my ten-year-old brother, right?